Chari (surname): Background

 Kumbhar - The word Kumbar is derived from the Sanskrit word Stambh meaning pillar.
 A good pillar carver is called Kumbar.
 At some places in Goa there are paddy field Qumarachi Namshi allotted to old Chari resident.

 Shiva Brahmin - Chari was called Shaiva Brahmin in Goa during ancient times.
 Skanda Purana antargat Sahyadri Khanda refers artist of Goa as Shivagaytri Brahmin.

-Sutar - The word Sutar has derived from the word Sutradhar.
-There are Sutarwado at many places in Goa.

 Vinani - Vinani in old Konkani meaning blacksmith and was adhered to Chari.
 There are lands allotted by the Gaunkari to Chari in many of the villages of Goa with the name Vinani.

 Zo Ferrieiro - All the Portuguese documents refers Chari with surname as Zo Ferreiro.
 The word Ferreiro has been derived from Latin ferrarius meaning blacksmith.
 Zo can be from the word Oja.
 Zo word got corrupted from Oja-OJo-Zo.

 Culture and religion

+The Chari surname is found among various communities in India.

 Chari are predominantly Devi worshipers.
 The village where they settled they accepted village deity as their family deity.
 Chari are followers of Shiva.
 Being a shaiva or follower of Shiva they are called 'adave' in local language.
 In olden times they were referred as Shaiva Brahmins.
 Even the Sahyadri Khanda of Scanda Purana has the reference of it.
 They worship Vishwakarma since they have descended from him.
 Chari are Shaiva still their main community deity is 'Shree Ragunath (Ram)' of Gimoney.
 This temple has history of more than 500 years.
 It was destroyed by Moghal aggression in 1684 by Shaijada Shaha Alam.
 Chari reconstructed it.
 They have Shree Ram's temples at Mayade & Vasco.
 Also the main goddess to whom every Vishwakarma people worships is Kalika or Kalamba.
 Her temple is situated at & Merce Goa & Ancola in Karnataka where she is known as Kallama.
 The main temple is situated at Shirsangi at Belgaum district of Karnataka.

+In South India, the surname is also common within the Vaishnavite community, who worship Lord Vishnu.

+Notable people

+People who may bear this surname are include: